 Compared to Rwanda, Uganda’s gorilla trekking permits are more affordable.
 In Uganda, you can secure a permit at $600 for foreign non-residents, $500 if you are a foreign resident and East Africans pay shs.250000, unlike Rwanda where permits cost $1500 per person.
 With gorilla trekking permits relatively cheaper, trekking these Great apes in Uganda allows you to save a lot more than if you tracked them in Rwanda.
 At end of it all, you have a variety of activities to enjoy, thus diverse travel experiences.

 When it comes to safaris in any destination, visitor safety is the first factor to be considered.
 That said, Uganda is one of the safest and most secure safari destinations in Africa and this is something of great significance to both tourists and gorillas.
 At the parks where treks are always conducted, there are well-trained park rangers as well as other security organs that work hand in hand to ensure that the border areas and the park are safer to allow visitors to have the most enjoyable safari holiday.
 However, before you set off for your actual trip, it is important that you carry out some research about the safety of the country or cross-check with your embassy for more current updates.

 Wide range of accommodation options

-Conclusively, Uganda is one of the best destination for you to track mountain gorillas and if you are planning to be part of this life changing experience this coming holiday, consider this country a must to include in your travel plan.
+Conclusively, Uganda is one of the best destinations for you to track mountain gorillas and if you are planning to be part of this life-changing experience this coming holiday, consider this country a must to include in your travel plan.